MediBoss/MOB-2.5-Advanced-Topics-in-iOS-Engineering/README.md

 # MOB-2.5-Advanced-Topics-in-iOS-Engineering

-self-designed curriculum for my independent study for Term 6 at Make School
+Self-designed curriculum for my unofficial independent study for Term 6 at Make School.

 ## Topics to cover